Shadows Fall: Of One Blood (1998–2000)

+While on tour, Shadows Fall was signed to Century Media Records.
+The band recorded its second studio album Of One Blood with Fair on vocals in 2000, and the release included re-recorded songs from Somber Eyes to the Sky.
+That same year, the group started to tour heavily for the first time and took part in the “International Extreme Music Festival” tour.
+In 2001, David Germain decided to leave the band due to alcoholism, and was replaced by former Stigmata and Burning Human drummer Jason Bittner.

 The Art of Balance (2001–2003)

-Due to repeated comparisons with Gothenburg melodic death metal bands, Shadows Fall decided to change its style to find its own sound.
+Due to repeated comparisons with Gothenburg melodic death metal bands, Shadows Fall decided to change its style.
 Inspired by more thrash, hard rock and power ballad influences, the band recorded its third studio album, titled The Art of Balance.
 Released on September 17, 2002, the album peaked at number 15 on the Billboard Top Independent albums chart.
 Shadows Fall released three music videos to promote the album; "Thoughts Without Words", "Destroyer of Senses", and "The Idiot Box".
 The Art of Balance featured a cover of the Pink Floyd song "Welcome to the Machine."
 Andy Hinds of AllMusic stated the album is "a modern heavy metal album that is both brutal and highly musical, traditional yet forward-thinking", but criticized the placement of "Welcome to the Machine", stating the song "is stylishly well-executed, but seems a tad out of place nonetheless."
 Shadows Fall supported The Art of Balance by touring on Ozzfest in 2003.
+Later that same year, they co-headlined the “MTV2 Headbangers Ball” tour alongside Killswitch Engage and Lamb of God.
+The Art of Balance helped gain the band their first bit of notoriety, and during this period the group was named one of Top Five Bands in Metal Today by Alternative Press, also being voted Best New Talent in a Revolver readers poll beating out both Evanescence and Lamb of God.